reddcoin-project/blockparser/README.md

           point.
 For now: it works fine with 8 Gigs.

         .
 The code isn't particularly clean or well architected.
-It was just a quick way for me to learn about bitcoin.
+It was just a quick way for me to learn about bitcoin/reddcoin.
 There isnt much in the way of comments either.

         .
 OTOH, it is fairly simple, short, and efficient.
 If you want to understand how the blockchain data structure works, the code in parser.cpp is a solid way to start.